jlroland/learn_linux/README.md

 * Re-factor the code to make it scale to a variety of screen sizes
 * Add several more levels
 * Incorporate sprite animation to show the monster chomping on the answers
+* Customize the display to make it more appealing (make it pop)